thewtex/thesis/abbreviations.rst

   *Patent Foramen Ovale*.
 Right-to-left heart shunt that is of consequence of in-uteral development, which remains partially patent in a quarter of the population into adulthood.
 Can be a source of emboli.

+UTC
+  *Ultrasound Tissue Characterization*.
+Imaging techniques that put greater emphasis on displaying parameters of the target tissue  instead of the machine used to generate the image.